 Round-trip: 1 km

 Location: Dorion, ON

-The trail starts in the parking area, but is really not easy to find.
+The trail starts in the parking area but is really not easy to find.
 The trail leads down to the base of the cliff where the bat cave is located.
 The entrance to the cave is about 20 m wide by 2.5 metres high and the cave is 13 m deep, and of course, you should obey the signs and not enter the cave or disturb the bats.

 The bat cave –which visitors are not encouraged to disturb — is a roosting site in the summer and a hibernation site in the winter for several species of bats.?
 Disturbances may prove harmful to these small winged mammals, especially in winter.
 For those of you who are freaked out by bats…I have read that the bats do their swarming from July to September.